FunPlus

-FunPlus is a video game developer and publisher headquartered in Switzerland, with operations in China, Portugal and Spain.
-The company has developed the following mobile games: State of Survival, King of Avalon, Guns of Glory, Stormshot, Misty Continent, Foundation: Galactic Frontier, Tiles Survive, Sea of Conquest and DC:Dark Legion.
+FunPlus is a video game developer and publisher headquartered in Switzerland, with operations in China, Singapore, Portugal and Spain.
 The company's CEO is Andy Zhong.

+Founded in 2010, the company develops mobile strategy games, including: State of Survival, King of Avalon, Guns of Glory, Stormshot, Misty Continent, Foundation: Galactic Frontier, Tiles Survive, Sea of Conquest and DC:Dark Legion.
+FunPlus has more recently expanded into console and PC development through subsidiaries, including Studio Ellipsis, based in Portugal, and Pawprint Studio, based in China.

+FunPlus also operates an esport division, FunPlus Esports, whose League of Legends team, FunPlus Phoenix, won the 2019 World Championship.